cyfko/veridot/README.md

 ## 📦 Available Implementations

-To install DVerify, follow these steps:
+To install Veridot, follow these steps:

 ### Java
 Visit the [Java documentation](java/README.md) for more details.